Atome1212/hangman/README.md

 - `game_over(self) -> None`: Called when the game is over, prints a game over message.
 - `well_played(self) -> None`: Called when the player guesses the word, prints a congratulatory message.

-## Additional Functions
+## 🛠️ Additional Functions

 - `goodPrint(myStr: str)`: Prints a string with a border.
 - `main()`: The main function that handles the game loop, initializes the `Hangman` class, and manages the game flow.

-## How to Run
+## 🖥️ How to Run the Game

 1. Ensure you have a Python environment set up.
 2. Place the script in a directory.
-3. Ensure you have a configuration file `config.csv` in the `./Data/` directory, if you want to initialize the game with specific words.
+3. Ensure you have a configuration file `config.csv` in the `./Data/` directory if you want to initialize the game with specific words.
 The file should contain words separated by commas.
 4. Run the script using the command:
    ```bash
    python hangman.py
    ```

-## Game Flow
+## 🔄 Game Flow

 1. The game initializes and chooses a random word from the list of possible words.
 2. The player is prompted to guess a letter.